raphmercp/package_statistics/README.md

 - 👋 Hi, I’m @raphmercp
-- 👀 I’m interested in learning about designing scalable systems and solving problems with software.
+- 👀 I’m interested in designing scalable systems and solving problems with software.

 <!---